nickhodge/BoxKite.Twitter/README.md

 - [x] API rate limits

 Tests:
-* 96 test methods with average of 4 assertion tests each
+* 97 test methods with average of 4 assertion tests each
+* Both Twitter API 1.1 and Userstream Unit Tests
 * 44 "Live Fire Tests".
 Included as a separate project, it is engaged via the Console; uses a real Twitter Account to exercise the API.
 Configurable Test series, individual tests that can be run.
 * Test source is JSON from [dev.twitter.com](https://dev.twitter.com/) and where innaccurate on the site, taken from live data or corrected to match live data.
 * Error response type testing (eg: 429 rate_limits) & generic decode tests included